 A copy of a previous exam, including the reading assignments, questions, and examples of answers that scored highly, will be provided to students.
 To ensure fairness, students taking the exam may not consult any other previous copies of the exam, whether obtained from more senior students or by other means.

-Questions are distributed by email at 9:00 am on a Thursday two weeks after reading lists were distributed.
+Questions are distributed by Sakai at 9:00 am on a Thursday two weeks after reading lists were distributed.
 Answers must be returned by email by 4:00 pm the following day (Friday).
 Each section will list what resources students may use to complete that section.
 This may range from just the assigned articles and their notes to anything on the internet.
 However, students may not consult one another or any other individuals during the exam period.

 Grading of the Written Exam

 The Student Services Specialist will remove student names from answers and replace them with numbers, then distribute the answers to Written Exam Committee members.
 Each section is graded on a 20-point scale.
 A score of 13 or higher is considered a passing score.
-To pass the exam, a student must pass at least four of the five sections and have an overall score of at least 70 (70% average).
+To pass the exam, a student must pass at least two of the three sections and have an overall score of at least 42 (70% average).

-Scores are gathered by the Student Services Specialist and sent to the Co-Chairs, who review scores and make pass/fail decisions.
-For students that do not meet the passing criteria described above, the Co-Chairs may consult with other members of the committee and with the Director or Graduate Studies (DGS) to determine whether there are circumstances that may overturn this finding.
+Scores are gathered by the Student Services Specialist and sent (blinded) to the committee chair and DGS, who review scores and make pass/fail decisions.
+For students that do not meet the passing criteria described above, the chair and DGS may consult with other members of the committee to determine whether there are circumstances that may overturn this finding.